Vines, Low-Growing Landscape Plants

 Vines for Flowers, Groundcover: A Vine for Every Need

 From using vinca as a groundcover to planting hanging baskets with sweet potato vine, there are as many uses for vines as there are needs to fill in a landscape.
-Sometimes, vines will need support to do their job (e.g., train morning glory on a lattice fence to screen out views of the street).
-Other times, you need to be aware of their...
+Sometimes, vines will need support to do their job (e.g., train morning glory on a fence to screen out views of the street).
+Other times, they need restraint, if anything.

 When Foliage Matters